meek-mcgee/snowTowers/README.md

 # snowTowers
-A small, visual sine-wave drone synth
+A small, visual ASCII sine-wave drone synth for macOS using ncurses and portaudio